astroprofsmith/intromodern.github.io/_sources/c1evidence.md

 ## Experimental Foundation

-Before the 1900s, a popular theory about the propagation of light waves was that they traveled in some medium called the 'ether'.
+Before the 1900s, a popular theory about the propagation of light waves was that they traveled in some medium called the "ether".
 The 'ether' plays the analogous role that the air plays in the propagation of sound.
 The physical properties of the air determine the speed of the sound waves.
 In the case of the 'ether', it supported a speed of